Posted on 18, June, 2018

 1 lumen = 1 candela * square radian

 A candela has the same luminous intensity as a common wax candle, multiplied by square radian (the SI unit of solid angle) to reach a lumen.
 Confused yet?
 I know, so in simpler terms a lumen is the measure of the brightness of a light.
-Brightness is measured on a logarithmic scale, for example a 200 lumen Portable Mini Projector is only twice as bright as a 50 lumen Pico Projector.
+Brightness is measured on a logarithmic scale, for example a 200 lumen projector is only twice as bright as a 50 lumen projector.

 Lumens and Lightbulbs